Mason-Grant/Network-enumeration-and-service-determination/README.md

   * ****Port 445(SMB)**** running Microsoft-DS, suggesting file sharing capabilities.
   * ****Port 49152/49153(UPnP)**** Identified as a Cisco-Linksys wireless access point.
 Linksys routers are the standard routers supplied by my ISP.
 * ***Hardware and Operating System ***
-    * The scan shows the hardware running the network gateway is made by Belkin International
+    * The scan shows the hardware running the network gateway is manufactured by Belkin International
     * OS fingerprinted as Linux (Kernel 3.2-4.9)
     * The MAC address was also identified in the scan but has been redacted from the images.
 * ***Topology*** Confirmed a network distance of 1 hop, Evidence of a direct connection to the gateway.